 The vanishing (absorbs well without leaving greasy residues) property increase the ease of application and absorption making the cream more effective when fighting itching and inflammation.

-Does not contain petroleum derivatives or other toxic ingredients and it’s a safe alternative to steroidal treatment for reducing action.
+Does not contain cortisone, petroleum derivatives or other toxic ingredients and it’s a safe alternative to steroidal treatment for reducing action.